 *Note: MMR and Typhoid vaccines are typically scheduled early in childhood, so check your records with your doctor and make sure you are protected.

-That’s a mouthful.
+That’s a a big list.
 I know.
 Luckily, most travelers only need a handful of these vaccines based on how long they’re staying and where in Thailand they are visiting.

 Those interested in other vaccinations will have to pay.
 In the US, most travel vaccinations represent an out of pocket cost- some of which may be covered by an insurance policy.